-Visiting a museum
+Visiting a Museum

-You can explore the more traditional Archaeological Museum of Heraklion as well as the Museum of Natural History, or you can pay a visit to less traditional museums, such as Lychnostatis Open Air Museum in Hersonissos, or the fantastic Homo Sapiens Museum close to the Lasithi Plateau.
+You can explore the Archaeological Museum of Heraklion as well as the Museum of Natural History, or you can pay a visit to less traditional museums, such as Lychnostatis Open Air Museum in Hersonissos, or the fantastic Homo Sapiens Museum close to the Lasithi Plateau.

-Discovering the archaeological sites
+Discovering the Archaeological Sites

 Cradle of the Minoan Civilization, the island is home to some of the most stunning archaeological sites in Greece.

-Giving a try to water sports
+Giving a Try to Water Sports

 Believe it or not, the island is windier in August than in September, something that we really appreciate as the wind helps mitigate the scorching temperatures.

-Standup Paddleboard (SUP) has become truly popular and it can be enjoyed all over the island, especially in smaller bays where the wind is not an issue.
+Stand Up Paddleboard (SUP) has become truly popular and it can be enjoyed all over the island, especially in smaller bays where the wind is not an issue.

-Joining an organized tour of Crete in September
+Joining an Organized Tour of Crete in September

 There are hundreds of tours you can join when visiting Crete, some of them extremely popular, others lesser-known but still full of value.